 Historic Pikeville

-One of the area’s early leaders, Nathan Pike, operated a tavern and trading post that became central to the community’s development.
-The town was originally known as Pike’s Junction, reflecting its role as a gathering and travel point.
-Pikeville officially incorporated on February 25, 1891, marking an important milestone in its growth.
+One of the area’s early leaders, Nathan Pike, operated a tavern and trading post that became a central gathering place for travelers and residents.
+Because of its location along these routes, the community was originally known as Pike’s Junction, reflecting its role as an important meeting point for commerce and transportation.

 Pikeville